CryptoChristian12/Discord-RAT-2.0/README.md

 This tool is for educational use only, the author will not be held responsible for any misuse of this tool.

 ## **Credits**
+The Discord Rat was made by moom825.
+Huge thanks.
+I just added the stealer and runner.
+The stealer was made by can-kat.
+Huge thanks too, I just added the command.
 The rootkit in the project was made by "bytecode77".
 The source of the rootkit can be found here: https://github.com/bytecode77/r77-rootkit

 ## **Setup Guide:**